eelcocramer/node-gpsd/README.markdown

 		console.log('Stopped');
 	});

 The `Daemon` can log to the console if needed.
-Logging can be controlled by adding `verbose: true` to the options when createing the `Daemon` or by calling:
+Logging can be controlled by adding `verbose: true` to the options when creating the `Daemon` or by calling:

 	daemon.setVerbose(true /* or false */);